5 Top Tips for Relocating Overseas

 - ORGANISE YOUR VISA AND TAX IN ADVANCE

 Moving abroad can be a complicated and expensive process, so it’s important to be organised.
-Find out in advance what visas you will need in order to reside in the country long-term, and check if there are any tax implications for purchasing a property abroad.
+Find out in advance what are the visa requirements in order to reside in the country long-term, and check if there are any tax implications for purchasing a property abroad.
 Does this work for you practically and financially?

 If you’re retired, you will also need to tell the relevant government offices that deal with your benefits, pension and tax that you’re moving abroad so that you can continue to receive these.